 © Depositphotos

-Ah, Glacier National Park, where driving the Going-to-the-Sun Road is more exhilarating than your morning coffee.
-This gem in Montana flaunts over 1 million acres of wilderness, with rugged peaks, pristine forests, and breathtaking alpine meadows.
+Glacier National Park, where driving the Going-to-the-Sun Road is more exhilarating than your morning coffee.
+This park in Montana flaunts over 1 million acres of wilderness, with rugged peaks, pristine forests, and breathtaking alpine meadows.

 Lake Clark National Park, Alaska